On inaudible properties of broken drums - Isospectrality with mixed Dirichlet-Neumann boundary conditions: The transplantation method

 encoding connectivity, and diagonal entries

 encoding boundary conditions. \end{defn} Note that adjacency matrices are symmetric signed permutation matrices with non-negative off-diagonal entries.
+In particular, each row and each column of an adjacency matrix $\AdjacencyMatrix^{\Colour}$ contains exactly one non-vanishing entry taking values in $\{-1,1\}$ and

-Table~\ref{tab:AdjacencyMatricesGWWType7-1} lists the adjacency matrices of the loop-signed graphs in Figure~\ref{fig:GraphRepresentation} with respect to the vertex numbering that is indicated in Figure~\ref{fig:NumberingConventionSevenVertices}.
+Table~\ref{tab:AdjacencyMatricesGWWType7} lists some of the adjacency matrices of the loop-signed graphs in Figure~\ref{fig:GraphRepresentation} with vertices numbered from left to right.
 In general, a vertex renumbering gives rise to new adjacency matrices of the form

-This corresponds to the trivial case of isometric tiled domains of the following central transplantability criterion.
+With regard to the following central transplantability criterion, this corresponds to the special case of isometric tiled manifolds.